FNNDSC/miniChRIS-docker/README.md

 #### Which ChRIS???

-- _miniChRIS-docker_ is the easiest, fastest, and most portable way to run _ChRIS_.
+- _miniChRIS-docker_ is the easiest, fastest, and most portable way to run a "demo" of _ChRIS_.
-- [_miniChRIS-podman_](https://github.com/FNNDSC/miniChRIS-podman) uses rootless Podman to run _ChRIS_.
-- [ChRIS_ultron_backEnd/make.sh](https://github.com/FNNDSC/ChRIS_ultron_backEnd) runs the _ChRIS_ backend in development mode with pman on Docker swarm and optionally runs integration tests.
+- [ChRIS_ultron_backEnd](https://github.com/FNNDSC/ChRIS_ultron_backEnd) runs the _ChRIS_ backend in development mode and works with either Docker or Podman.
+- [fnndsc/charts](https://chrisproject.org/docs/run/helm) Helm repository is for production.

+> [!CAUTION]
+> _miniChRIS_ is not suitable for production.
+It contains hard-coded secrets and insecure defaults.

 ### System Requirements